AustralianDisabilityLimited/unisubs/docs/permissions.rst

 that role for a team or a project.
 - A manager can do less, and can have it's priviledges attached to a teamd, a project or a language.
-- A contribuitor can do less, and can have it's priviledges attached to a teamd, a project or a language.
+- A contributor can do less, and can have it's priviledges attached to a teamd, a project or a language.

 The list of permissions for each object can be seen on their models